StochSS/stochss/README.md

 ## Quickstart

-- Add any existing files or directories you want to work with to the directory StochSS/persistent_data.
-This directory is accessible in the StochSS client root directory.
-IMPORTANT: any files or directories you create in the local StochSS client will only be saved from one session to the next if they are in this directory.
+- Add any existing files or directories you want to work with to the working directory, /local\_data/.
+This directory will be mounted into the Docker container for StochSS to access.

 - Build and run the stochss notebook server: `make`